Company Research Scope

 Regulatory Changes

-• GENIUS Act establishes a federal framework for payment stablecoins in the U.S.
+• GENIUS Act enacted in the U.S. establishes a federal regime for payment stablecoins.

 Supply Chain Dynamics